fireproofsocks/jenerator/README.md

 - creditcard-number
 - creditcard-type
 - creditcard-exp-date

+// TODO:
 //        iban
 //            return (new Payment(Factory::create(getLocale())))->iban($countryCode);
 //        });

 - swiftbic

-## Limitations
+## Known Limitations

-- The jenerator does not support the "not" keyword
-- Unreliable support for the "oneOf" keyword
+**The jenerator does not support the "not" keyword.** The value generator will generate a value, but it does not attempt to validate the result against any schema defined in the the `not` keyword; it does not attempt to re-generate a value if the generated value validates against the `not` schema.

+**Unreliable support for the "oneOf" keyword.**  The value generator will pick one of the listed schemas, but it does not validate the generated value against the other schemas and re-generate

-- No support for depends on keyword
+**No support for `dependencies` keyword**

-## TODO prior to release:

-1. List all formats in the README
-X 2.
-Support for pattern + patternProperties
-X 3.
-Support for de-referencing + merging schemas
-4. Simplify JsonAccessor interface functions
-5. Simplify dependency injection (avoid injecting the entire container)
-6. Tests written and passing
-X 7.
-Array: unique items

-## Improvements Desired

-- improved `allOf` handling
-- improved `oneOf` handling
-- improved `arrayUnique`
+**`arrayUnique` may remove items from an array that may cause the array size to fall below the `minItems` requirement.